- Mary Ann Hinchcliffe 1836

 - Birth Certificate in normal circumstances, the father’s name would be entered on the birth certificate.
 In the case of unmarried parents, the father can only be included with his permission.

-- Baptismal entry – Before birth certificates were introduced, these was the ‘official’ records of a person’s existence.
+- Baptismal entry – Before birth certificates were introduced, these were the ‘official’ records of a person’s existence.
 The father was usually entered in the baptism book.
 Unfortunately not often in the case of illegitimate children, although sometimes both parents were included if unmarried.
 This was the case of my ancestor Joseph Lovell Raine, born to Joseph Lovell and Elizabeth Raine, in Kensington.
 At other times, the Vicar may include ‘reputed father’ or similar.

-- Marriage certificate – The father’s name is given on the marriage certificate (if it is known), however this should be treated with caution, as the information could be false, or may perhaps be of a step father, as in the case of my ancestor, Mary Ann Hinchcliffe (and her step Alfred Corker).
+- Marriage certificate – The father’s name is given on the marriage certificate (if it is known), however this should be treated with caution, as the information could be false, or may perhaps be of a step father, as in the case of my ancestor, Mary Ann Hinchcliffe (and her step father, Alfred Corker).

 - Census records – The individual may have lived with or near, the birth father, or perhaps, (step) siblings, may have lived with him.
 There may be siblings with different surnames in one home to research.